contenox

 write_file against an existing file is blocked unless the same session has previously called full read_file on that exact current file version.
 A line-range read is not enough for full-file overwrite because unseen content could be destroyed.

-sed is a targeted mutator, so either read_file or read_file_range against the same path can satisfy its prerequisite.
+edit_file and sed are targeted mutators, so either read_file or read_file_range against the same path can satisfy their prerequisite.
 New files (paths that do not yet exist) are unaffected.

 The model receives a soft denial it can act on: it sees a tool result instructing it to read the file first, then retry the mutation.